They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their price, or you might pay twice!

 Once an As Seen On TV company has a product in place—however they obtained it—how do they convince customers like you to buy?

-As Seen On TV Products & the Art of Selling
+As Seen On TV Products and the Art of Selling

 With their silly sound effects, painful overacting, and seemingly too-good-to-be-true claims, it might be hard to believe that ASOTV commercials (as well as their infomercial brethren) are finely tuned, lean, mean selling machines.
 How?